 - chopped fresh parsley, for garnish, optional

-- Transfer steak and mushrooms to a serving plate.
+- Transfer the steak and mushrooms to a serving plate.

-- Garnish with red pepper flakes and parsley.
+- Garnish with red pepper flakes and parsley, and serve.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.